- Pulmonary Agents

 People exposed to mustard should have regular blood tests for 2 weeks to monitor for changes in their white blood cells.

 First responders quickly try to decontaminate peoples' eyes and skin.
-They use a specially formulated commercial topical skin decontamination product (called Reactive Skin Decontamination Lotion, or RSDL®) because soap and water tend to smear the agent rather than remove it.
+They use a specially formulated commercial topical skin decontamination product (called Reactive Skin Decontamination Lotion, or RSDL®).
+Soap and water may smear sulfur mustard rather than remove it, but they can still be used when there are no other options for the rapid decontamination of mass casualties.
+High-flow low-pressure water (for example, from a garden hose) alone can also be used to decontaminate the eyes and skin.

 Doctors treat blisters as if they were regular burns from heat or fire, give the person fluid by vein, and cover the burns with sterile dressings.
 Scrupulous hygiene is important to prevent infection.
 Antibiotic ointment is applied to the edges of the eyelids to prevent the lids from sticking together.